The 4 Step Audit to a Better Healthcare Marketing Strategy

 Conduct an industry analysis to understand:

-- Forces and barriers to entry and exit – heavily patented spaces, litigation, investment capital intensity, complex trial enrollment, history of non-approvals, etc.
+- Forces and barriers to - heavily patented spaces, litigation, investment capital intensity, complex trial enrollment, history of non-approvals, etc.

 - Scope - single vs. multi-product, domestic vs. global, etc.

-- Stage of industry development – ranging from emerging, to mature, to declining.
+- Stage of industry development - ranging from emerging, to mature, to decline.

 - Size distribution - fragmented versus oligopolistic.